nonblocking/mashroom/packages/plugin-packages/mashroom-portal-tailwind-theme/README.md

    * js
      * main.ts → helper functions and the logic to replace the page content (SPA mode)
    * style
+     * admin.css → the style for the Admin Toolbar
-     * _apps.scss → style overrides for specific Portal Apps
+     * apps.css → style overrides for specific Portal Apps
-     * _base.scss → style for base elements such as headers
+     * base.css → style for base elements such as headers (without Tailwind classes)
-     * _components.scss → styles for common ui components use by the Admin toolbar and other Apps shipped with Mashroom
+     * components.css → styles for common ui components use by the Admin toolbar and other Apps shipped with Mashroom
-     * _layout.scss → the page layout
+     * layout.css → the page layout
-     * _variables.scss → Bootstrap and theme variables
-     * admin.scss → the style for the Admin Toolbar
      * portal.scss → the style for Portal pages
+     * theme.scss → the Tailwind theme
  * views
    * appError.handlebars → template for Portal App (loading) errors
    * appWrapper.handlebars → template for the Portal App wrapper